OliverSpeir/portfolio/src/pages/blog/nextauth-with-djangorestframework.md

 - Uses the built in GoogleProvider, NextAuth has builtin providers for all SSO providers
 - Sets the secret from the environmental variables
 - Session settings are configured
-  - Max age determines how long the HTTP-only cookie will exist
+  - Max age determines how long the Session Token cookie will exist
 - Callback functions are configured
   - The `signIn` callback is invoked when the user is authenticated by the SSO provider
     - In this configuration the signIn callback will make a POST request to the DRF server